JelenaBraum/labbunnies/README.md

 * (CHECK) tweak the php script so that it transform the registration data into correct formats needed for the database
 * (CHECK) test creating a new registered user in the regusers database
 * (CHECK) tweak the scripts so that the data tranformed into correct format are saved also in the regnumbers database
-* create a script that sends a user an infomail to their email address with a confirmation link to finish their registration
+* (CHECK) create a script that sends a user an infomail to their email address with a confirmation link to finish their registration
 * create a script that confirms new registered user's email and sends them their bunny ID
 * create a script that deletes unconfirmed registration after a certain amount of time (5 hours?)
 * rename the facebook page Guinea Pigs tp Lab Bunnies and announce the new web page